POETSII/tinsel/README.md

-# Tinsel 0.6.1
+# Tinsel 0.6.2

 Tinsel is a [RISC-V](https://riscv.org/)-based manythread message-passing architecture designed for FPGA clusters.
 It is being developed as part of the [POETS Project](https://poets-project.org/about) (Partial Ordered Event Triggered Systems).
-This manual describes the Tinsel architecture and associated APIs.
+This manual describes the architecture and associated APIs.
 Further background can be found in our [FPL 2019 paper](doc/fpl-2019-paper.pdf).
 If you're a POETS Partner, you can access a machine running Tinsel in the [POETS